 “I’ve decided that I have to represent Michelle’s vision.
 That means public speaking and networking.
 It’s out of my comfort zone but it’s undeniably important.
 Being vulnerable.
 She was so spot on so early with her idea, and how far she got, all on her own.
 And that’s really the reason why I had to do this.”Kristi Knowles- CEO Mother Raw

 With her impact clearly being made, Kristi reflects on her time with the big boys as the turning point, offering this advice to those who find themselves in a similar spot, be bold.
 Don’t cater to what people want to hear, say what you mean.
 Make your ask, be direct.
 She hopes that women, of all ages, will become more confident and share their opinions more openly.

-So LinkedIn with that mentor, send a DM to that women who inspires you.
+So LinkedIn with that mentor, send a DM to those women who inspire you.
 Open yourself up.
 It’s very likely, you have something to offer them too.